Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/getting-started/getting-started-linux.md

 ## Creating and building the project

 ### Create a new application project
-On Zephyr Workbench, new project are based on samples from Zephyr sources.
+On Workbench for Zephyr, new project are based on samples from Zephyr sources.
    * Click on "Create New Application"
    * Select the **West Workspace** to attach to
    * Select the **Zephyr SDK** to use